PublicMapping/districtbuilder/README.md

 #### How to format a custom GeoJSON to upload to DistrictBuilder

-This section demonstrates how to format a GeoJSON to feed into the `process geojson` script.
+This section demonstrates how to format a GeoJSON to feed into the `process-geojson` script.
 DistrictBuilder is flexible and allows you to specify in a state/region one or more base geographic units to use to draw district boundaries in the user interface.
 The base geographic unit or units can be census boundaries (ie. `county`, `tract`,`blockgroup`, or `block`), voting boundaries (ie. `wards` or `precincts`) or any custom unit for which you have geographic boundaries and demographic data.
 The following examples demonstrate how to format the GeoJSON that you acquire or create in order to use `process-geojson` to prepare it to upload to DistrictBuilder:

 ##### Example 1: US Census & VAP Data